timaeder/persistent-stratified/README.md

 ### Visualization
 To visualize the results, a Python script (`LocCoH_plot.py`) is included.
 This script demonstrates how to process and visualize the output of the example application.

-### Applications
-This project is particularly suited for stratification learning, where the goal is to analyze the local topological structure of data to identify stratified regions or features.
-It can also serve as a starting point for researchers and practitioners interested in applying topological methods to investigate stratified spaces in real-world data.

 ### Further Information
 For a detailed explanation of the mathematical concepts and methods implemented in this project, please refer to the paper "From Samples to Persistent Stratified Homotopy Types" by Mäder and Waas.